Video shows Utah traffic stop ending in barrage of gunfire

 The March 1 shooting came after Chase Allan, 25, refused to give officers his driver’s license or comply with most of their commands.
 He instead responded with a litany of antigovernment views calling into question their authority to pull him over.
 He was initially stopped by an officer for having what police later called an “illegitimate license plate.”

-Farmington Police Chief Eric Johnsen told reporters during a news conference Wednesday that officers opened fire after Allan reached for a gun.
-The footage is unclear about what happens seconds before the shooting because the body cameras’ view of Allan’s hip holster is obstructed by the car door and an officer leaning in to grab him while another shouts that there is a gun.
+Farmington Police Chief Eric Johnsen told reporters during a news conference Wednesday that officers opened fire after Allan reached downward to what they feared could be a holster or gun.
+He acknowledged, though, that the footage is unclear about what happens seconds before the shooting because the body cameras’ view of Allan’s hip holster is obstructed by the car door and an officer leaning in to grab him while another shouts that there is a gun.
 The officers shoot what appear to be many rounds into Allan’s vehicle for several moments before an officer yells to cease firing.

 The five officers aren’t named in the footage released.

 The video begins with the first officer’s vehicle following Allan, a 25-year-old former college soccer player, into a post office parking lot.
-The officer approaches Allan’s vehicle, a blue BMW, to say he can’t see the registration.
+The officer approaches Allan’s vehicle, a blue BMW, to ask about his registration due to what appears to be a questionable license plate.

 “I don’t need registration and I don’t answer questions,” Allan responds, at which point the officer calls for backup and tells Allan he’s being detained.